 As we enter a recessionary environment for the short- to mid-term future, we expect a repeat of many behaviors that emerged after the 2008 financial crisis.
 New solutions for rental and sharing will continue to offset traditional behaviors around owning.
 Crowdsourcing necessary investments to support start-up businesses and individual health needs will continue, with new methods of wealth distribution emerging.
 Discount retailers and private-label brands will also benefit from the financial conservatism while luxury brands will suffer significantly.

-of consumers feel brands should make some or significant change to the service strategy Interested?
-Connect with usSource: Creating Next: A Post COVID-19 Reality Survey, Big Red Rooster, April 2020
+of consumers feel brands should make some or significant change to their service strategies as a result of the pandemic Interested?
+Connect with usSource – A COVID-19 Pulse Survey, Big Red Rooster, September 2020

 5PROTECTING PERSONAL SPACE

 The pandemic is driving us to reevaluate our physical closeness to other members of society.
 When we return to normalcy, our anxiety about invisible contagions will persist, resulting in a new definition of personal space and a change in our comfort level with physical closeness.
 Physical spaces will be re-thought to allow for a type of always-on social distancing that will become the new norm.

 Measures to improve sanitation of physical environments will be embraced as our awareness of personal hygiene is reaching unprecedented levels.
 Our interactions with people, products, and spaces are all happening with a self-preservation mindset.
 Quick trips, hands-free browsing behaviors, and contact-free solutions across the consumer journey must all be addressed.